It is very debatable topic on who is the “face of the franchise” for all the professional sports teams in the Bay Area.

 It is hard to pick the face of a franchise that has performed very poorly for many seasons.
 McFadden seems to get off to a strong start every season until an injury sidelines him for a big portion of the season.
 If he can stay healthy an entire season, he is the best player in the Oakland Raiders organization

 SAN FRANCISCO 49ERS: COLIN KAEPERNICK

-You could go back and forth on whether Colin Kaepernick, a QB with only 10 starts under his belt, or Patrick Willis, the best LB in the NFL should be the face of the franchise.
+You could go back and forth on whether Colin Kaepernick, a QB who just received a massive deal, or Patrick Willis, or NaVorro Bowman, two of the best defensive players in the NFL should be the face of the franchise.

-It seems absurd to give the title to Kaepernick, who has yet to prove himself over a full season versus Willis, who has been an All Pro and Pro Bowler every single season of his 6 year NFL career.
+It seems absurd to give the title to Kaepernick, who has yet to prove himself over a full season versus Willis, who has been an All Pro and Pro Bowler almost every single season of his 7 year NFL career.

 But Kaepernick has shown the dual ability to blow by everybody on the field with his legs along with his absolute cannon of a throwing arm.
 His potential is as great as any player in the NFL.
 The 49ers would not have one of the best defenses in the league without Willis, but no matter how lights out he plays, without a solid QB, the Niners aren’t going anywhere.

 GOLDEN STATE WARRIORS: STEPHEN CURRY